 Within the Financial Report for each grant, an officer of the grantee organisation (who is authorised to sign legally binding documents on its behalf) must sign a declaration that the grant was used for approved purposes and that it was spent according to the terms outlined in the Grant Agreement.

-The CBF also requires an independent verification by an approved Auditor confirming that the grant funds have been expended or are being expended in accordance with the terms of the Grant Agreement, where a grantee receives over $45,000 (ex-GST) in CBF funding in a single financial year.
+The CBF also requires an independent verification by an approved Auditor confirming that the grant funds have been expended or are being expended in accordance with the terms of the Grant Agreement, where a grantee receives over a specified amount in CBF funding in a single financial year.
 The requirement to provide such independent verification continues in each subsequent financial year until all grant funds have been expended.
+This specified amount is reviewed regularly and updated as required through a Board approval process.

-Fraud mitigation steps include the publication of the Third-Party Informant Procedure (detailed below at clause 5.3) which describes how the CBF manages the receipt of evidence from third parties in relation to suspected fraudulent activity.
+Fraud mitigation steps include the publication of the Third-Party Informant Procedure (detailed below) which describes how the CBF manages the receipt of evidence from third parties in relation to suspected fraudulent activity.

 5.1 Internal – CBF